 Insurance Companies May Delay Paying You in the Hopes that You’ll Go Away

 In some situations, an insurance company may deliberately delay getting you benefits or deny your claim simply to see if you’ll go away.
 This unethical practice happens more often than you might think.
 If you feel like your employer or their insurance company is stringing you along, you need a workers’ compensation attorney to step in to help.

 Talk to a Workers’ Compensation Lawyer for Free

 Even if you are getting medical care and benefits, you may not think that your employer or its insurance company are being entirely fair.
-If they are dragging their feet, you need the team at John Foy & Associates to get things moving.
+If they are dragging their feet, you need the attorneys at John Foy & Associates to help get things moving.
 Call us at (404)-400-4000 or fill out the form to the right to get your free consultation today.